Samuel Pepys: Pepys Library

+The library includes an extensive collection of documents relating to the administration of the navy in Pepys' time.
+These have been used as a dominant source for understanding how the navy was governed and the level of influence exerted by those involved.
+Comparison of notes made by Pepys' brother John of a meeting on 22 July 1676 with the official minutes taken by Samuel calls into question the completeness and accuracy of the latter.
+For instance, the official minutes make no mention that the Duke of York even attended, when John's notes make clear that the Duke was an active participant.
+The suggestion is made that Samuel Pepys' naval journal presents a "flawed and incomplete picture" of how the navy was run in the 1670s, despite it being a key source, widely cited by historians.

 Pepys made detailed provisions in his will for the preservation of his book collection.
 His nephew and heir John Jackson died in 1723, when it was transferred intact to Magdalene College, Cambridge, where it can be seen in the Pepys Library.
 The bequest included all the original bookcases and his elaborate instructions that placement of the books "be strictly reviewed and, where found requiring it, more nicely adjusted".

-The Ephemera Society emblem uses Pepys' portrait and characterizes him as “the first general ephemerist.”
+The Ephemera Society emblem uses Pepys' portrait and characterizes him as "the first general ephemerist."
 Two large albums of ephemera saved by Pepys are in his library.

 Publication history of the diary

 Motivated by the publication of John Evelyn's Diary in 1818, Lord Granville deciphered a few pages.
 John Smith (later the Rector of St Mary the Virgin in Baldock) was then engaged to transcribe the diaries into plain English.
-He laboured at this task for three years, from 1819 to 1822, unaware until nearly finished that a key to the shorthand system was stored in Pepys's library a few shelves above the diary volumes.
+He laboured at this task for three years, from 1819 to 1822, unaware until nearly finished that a key to the shorthand system was stored in Pepys' library a few shelves above the diary volumes.
 Others had apparently succeeded in reading the diary earlier, perhaps knowing about the key, because a work of 1812 quotes from a passage of it.
-Smith's transcription, which is also kept in the Pepys Library, was the basis for the first published edition of the diary, edited by Lord Braybrooke, released in two volumes in 1825.
+Smith's transcription, which is also kept in the Pepys Library, was the basis for the first published edition of the diary, edited by Lord Braybrooke, released in two volumes in 1825 along with selected correspondence.
+The second edition was brought out in 1828.
+An enlarged third edition was published in 1848.
+The fourth edition was published in 1854.

-A second transcription, done with the benefit of the key, but often less accurately, was completed in 1875 by Mynors Bright and published in 1875–1879.
+A second transcription, done with the benefit of the key but often less accurately, was completed in 1875 by Mynors Bright and published in 1875–1879.
 This added about a third to the previously published text, but still left only about 80% of the diary in print.
-Henry B. Wheatley, drawing on both his predecessors, produced a new edition in 1893–1899, revised in 1926, with extensive notes and an index.
+Henry B. Wheatley, drawing on both his predecessors, produced a new edition in 1893–1899, revised in 1926 with extensive notes and an index.